Killer on the run: Husband, wife were just minutes from home when someone shot her in the head

-Harris County Sheriff Ed Gonzalez said the 62-year-old victim may have been an innocent bystander caught in the middle of a road rage dispute.
+Harris County Sheriff Ed Gonzalez said Saron James, 62, may have been an innocent bystander caught in the middle of a road rage dispute.

-The shooting happened on Old Greenhouse Road near Windy Stone Drive at about 6:20 p.m.
+The shooting happened on Old Greenhouse Road near Windy Stone Drive around 6:20 p.m.

-The woman's husband, 66, was behind the wheel at the time.
-He said he thought they were hearing fireworks, but when he looked over at his wife she had a gunshot wound to the head.
+James' husband was behind the wheel at the time.
+He said he thought they were hearing fireworks, but when he looked over at his wife, she had a gunshot wound to the head.

 A motive for the shooting is not known.